 Called a “kispet,” the tight, capri-length competition trousers are made from water buffalo hide and sometimes cow leather.
 In order to make it difficult for opponents to get a solid grip on the kispet during a match, oil is poured liberally both inside and out.

 Because of the slipperiness that’s inherent in copiously lubricated leather pants, it is a legitimate strategy for wrestlers try to “stick their hands inside each other’s kispet to gain leverage.”
 Another way the kispet can come into play during a match is if it happens to be pulled down or ripped revealingly in a move called a “paca kazik.”
-It’s perfectly legal, and apparently encouraged since it results in an automatic victory for the athlete with the skill to pull it off.
+It’s perfectly legal, and apparently encouraged since it results in an automatic victory for the athlete with the skill to yank it off.
 So to speak.

 Held in the city of Edirne, the annual Kirkpinar festival boasts multiple competitive categories to allow wrestlers of all ages to compete, from supple young boys to grizzled but wiry veterans, all vying for the $100,000 championship prize and fashionable gold champions belt.
 The event even has its own anthem, with lyrics to stir the soul such as,